Your local multi-utility provider

-As a result of amalgamation, all of these services were brought together under one organization, now known as Utilities Kingston.
+As a result of amalgamation, all of these services were brought together under the Corporation of the City of Kingston with the utilities rebranded as Utilities Kingston.

 Legislation was prescriptive in the way these corporations were to be set up.
 In particular, municipalities could not continue to distribute electricity, except through a corporation.
 In addition, employees within a municipally-held electricity distribution corporation could not be significantly involved in any other activities except electricity distribution.

-This created challenges for the municipal department that operated four utility systems.
-The City of Kingston, as owner, determined it would benefit the municipality to maintain the multi-utility structure.
+This created challenges for the municipal department known as Utilities Kingston which operated four utility systems as well as starting to build and operate a fibre optic network system.
+The Corporation of the City of Kingston, as owner, determined it would benefit the municipality and all utility ratepayers to maintain the multi-utility structure.

-The organization needed a structure that would meet the intent of the legislation, maintain the advantages realized through utility convergence or integration (one call, one crew and one bill) and support the municipality though sharing services such as finance, where beneficial to both parties.
+The organization needed a structure that would meet the intent of the legislation, maintain the advantages realized through utility convergence or integration (one call, one crew, and one bill), and support the municipality through sharing corporate services, where beneficial to both parties.

-The proposed solution, which became the current structure, saw the incorporation of three Ontario Business Corporations.
-The first, Kingston Hydro Corporation, holds the assets of the former Hydro Electric Commission.
-The second, 1425447 Ontario Limited that was formed as a generating company, owns the third, 1425445 Ontario Limited (operating as Utilities Kingston).
-The latter is home to all the employees of the former municipal department, and owns the assets of the fibre optic utility.
+The proposed solution, which became the current structure, saw the incorporation of three Ontario Business Corporations under section 142 of the Electricity Act.
+The first, Kingston Hydro Corporation, owns the electricity assets and is the local distribution company regulated and licensed by the Ontario Energy Board.
+The second, 1425447 Ontario Limited, was formed as a generating company.
+The third, a subsidiary of 1425447 Ontario Limited, is 1425445 Ontario Limited (operating as Utilities Kingston).
+The latter is home to all the employees of the former municipal department and owns the assets of the broadband telecommunications business.

 The local utility structure provides the City of Kingston with a unique advantage over other municipalities.
 Throughout the city, the municipality owns the water and wastewater assets.
 In the core area of the city, the municipality owns gas assets and, through Kingston Hydro, the electric assets.

-Did you know that profits from our water heater rental program are invested in the City of Kingston Environmental Fund?
+Did you know that a portion of the profits from our water heater rental program which Utilities Kingston manages on behalf of the City, are allocated to the City of Kingston’s Environmental Fund?
 This is just one of the ways Utilities Kingston is proud to support the community’s sustainability goals.